cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

   promote another PostgreSQL cluster, typically located in a different region, without needing to re-clone the former primary.

-This setup can efficiently operate across two or more regions, using only object stores for replication, and guarantees a maximum RPO (Recovery Point Objective) of 5 minutes.
+This setup can efficiently operate across two or more regions, can rely entirely on object stores for replication, and guarantees a maximum RPO (Recovery Point Objective) of 5 minutes.
 This advanced feature is uniquely provided by CloudNativePG, ensuring robust data integrity and continuity across diverse environments.